mbussert/dz_listings/README.md

 ## Contribution

+For styling and rapid prototyping, and to get a feel of the webapp check: dzlistings.herokuapp.com/ It's a dev env so no login and no posts are possible.

 As always, all my repositories are firstcomers friendly !

 As I am always learning, please do not hesitate to open any new issue (like better code, readability, modularity and best practice, performance, better UI or even functionality enhancements...).